Puppy Training 101: Puppy Socialization

 Waiting to socialize a puppy until it has all of its rounds of shots can have serious consequences when you live in a city.

-The chances of a puppy becoming fearful or aggressive towards people and other dogs skyrockets if you miss the early socialization window.
+The chances of a puppy becoming fearful or aggressive towards people and other dogs skyrockets if you don’t facilitate introducing your puppy to the world at large during the early socialization window of 3 to 16 weeks of age.

 It’s a good idea to ask your vet what diseases your puppy is at risk for and where they are likely to come across them to get a better idea of how you can safely socialize your puppy.